IN THE SUPREME COURT OF GRENADA

 (1) He has been employed with the Bank since 2005 and is presently the Executive Manager, Retail Banking, a position that he has held since February 2014.

-(3) His experience in the banking sector has afforded him to familiarise himself with procedures for the processing of loans, including application, approval, disbursement and repayments.
+(3) His experience in the banking sector has afforded him the opportunity to familiarise himself with procedures for the processing of loans, including application, approval, disbursement and repayments.

 (4) In relation to the offer letter, he notes the sum of $264,000.00 at an interest rate of 11% per annum with a repayment period of 25 years and a monthly repayment of $1,688.74, will not be sufficient to cover the principal and interest payments.